Civilian casualty ratio: Arab-Israeli conflict

+Civilian casualty ratios have been a contention issue in the Israeli–Palestinian conflict.
+During the Second Intifada, civilians constituted ~70% of Israelis killed by Palestinians and ~60% of Palestinians killed by Israelis.
+Civilians constituted ~75% and ~65% of all Palestinians killed in the 2008 Gaza war and 2014 Gaza War, respectively.
+In the Gaza war, civilians have constituted 68% of those killed by the October 7 attacks, and ~80% of those killed by the Israeli invasion.
+Some sources contend that this ratio is influenced by the operational strategy of Palestinian combatants, who often embed themselves within civilian infrastructure.

 1982 Lebanon War

 In 1982, Israel invaded Lebanon with the stated aim of driving the PLO away from its northern borders.
 The war culminated in a seven-week-long Israeli naval, air and artillery bombardment of Lebanon's capital, Beirut, where the PLO had retreated.
 The bombardment eventually came to an end with an internationally brokered settlement in which the PLO forces were given safe passage to evacuate the country.

-According to the International Red Cross, by the end of the first week of the war alone, some 10,000 people, including 2,000 combatants, had been killed, and 16,000 wounded—a civilian-combatant fatality ratio of 5:1.
+According to the International Red Cross, by the end of the first week of the war alone, some 10,000 people, including 2,000 combatants, had been killed, and 16,000 wounded—a civilian-combatant fatality ratio of 4:1.
 Lebanese government sources later estimated that by the end of the siege of Beirut, a total of about 18,000 had been killed, an estimated 85% of whom were civilians.
 This gives a civilian to military casualty ratio of about 6:1.

 According to Richard A. Gabriel between 1,000 and 3,000 civilians were killed in the southern campaign.
 He states that an additional 4,000 to 5,000 civilians died from all actions of all sides during the siege of Beirut, and that some 2,000 Syrian soldiers were killed during the Lebanon campaign and a further 2,400 PLO guerillas were also killed.
 Of these, 1,000 PLO guerrillas were killed during the siege.
 According to Gabriel the ratio of civilian deaths to combatants during the siege was about 6 to 1 but this ratio includes civilian deaths from all actions of all sides.